aws-samples/aws-lambda-docker-serverless-inference/tensorflow-train-in-sagemaker-deploy-with-lambda/README.md

 This project contains source code and supporting files for a serverless application that you can deploy with the SAM CLI.
 It includes the following files and folders.

+- tensorflow_script_mode_training_in_sagemaker_and_serving_with_lambda.ipynb - Notebook to run training with SageMaker, and deploy the Lambda function.
 - container - The container directory has all the components you need to package the sample Lambda function.
 - events - Invocation events that you can use to invoke the function.
 - template.yaml - A template that defines the application's AWS resources.

 The application uses several AWS resources, including Lambda functions.
 These resources are defined in the `template.yaml` file in this project.
 You can update the template to add AWS resources through the same deployment process that updates your application code.

+## Run `tensorflow_script_mode_training_in_sagemaker_and_serving_with_lambda.ipynb` notebook

+You can run the [notebook](./tensorflow_script_mode_training_in_sagemaker_and_serving_with_lambda.ipynb), step by step to train on MNIST dataset with SageMaker, and deploy with Lambda function.
+After creating the Lambda function, you'll evaluate the model, calling the Lambda function with testing data, and comparing to the training data.

 ## Deploy the sample application